dapperlabs/nba-smart-contracts/README.md

 to get an idea of how they are transferred between accounts, then try to translate that to this context.

-This is just a basic tutorial for now, but it will be getting updated frequently to flesh out the explanations and to add more content.
-Let
-Josh Hannan know if you have any questions!

 ### Marketplace